Our exclusive 3-piece fabric suit (bonus: our matching shirt)

 After Michel's behind-the-scenes presentation of this costume , it's time to get into the details!

-The three-piece suit, you asked us a lot, from the start of our first suits, in 2015.
+The three-piece suit, you asked us a lot for it, since the beginning of our first suits, in 2015.

 It took us a while to work on it because we didn't want to offer a formal/solemn piece.

-We had to make a "pleasure" oriented costume , with a fabric that we want to wear in several atmospheres, without going for improbable patterns or colors.
+We had to make a costume with a "pleasure" focus , with a fabric that we wanted to wear in several settings, without resorting to improbable patterns or colors.

 Men's gray suit